lhogie/xycharter/README.md

 # xycharter
-A Java charting library for the two-dimensional plotting of data.
+A Java charting library for the two-dimensional rendering of numerical data.